udoprog/tiny-async-java/README.md

 The separation between the API and core is done to reduce issues with drifts in dependencies.

-A specific version of the API is always intended to be signature compatible with future versions, this means that if you build a project against version `1.1.0` of the API, it will be working with all `1.x.x` versions of core.
+A specific version of the API is always intended to be signature compatible with future versions.
+If you build a project against version `1.1.0` of the API, it will be working with all _future_ `1.x.x` versions of core.

-Deprecated components will be removed in the next major version, and the package will be renamed to avoid future classpath conflicts.
+Deprecated components will be be marked with `@Deprecated` and removed in the next major version, packages will also be renamed to avoid future classpath conflicts.

 # Testing with TinyAsync